krishnadani/TrustLens/README.md

-# 🛡️ TrustNet (In Progress)
+# 🛡️ TrustLens

-**TrustNet** is a full-stack AI-powered platform built to ensure product authenticity, detect fake reviews, and flag anomalies across the product lifecycle.
+**TrustLens** is a full-stack AI-powered platform built to ensure product authenticity, detect fake reviews, and flag anomalies across the product lifecycle.
 Currently under active development, this system is designed to assist marketplaces in maintaining trust and safety at scale.

 ---